 Infants with IVH: Infants with large Grade 3 or 4 IVH.
 Infants with IVH show decreased continuity, lower voltage patterns and more seizures.
-However, the presence of burst suppression within the first 72 hours of life has been associated with death or neurodevelopmental impairment at 2 years (PPV 63%, NPV91%).14 The presence of bursts at <130/hr is associated with a worse prognosis than if the bursts are more than 135/hr .3 Therefore, the aEEG may be useful as an additional tool when considering redirection of care in the setting of large IVHs.
+However, the presence of burst suppression within the first 72 hours of life has been associated with death or neurodevelopmental impairment at 2 years (PPV 63%, NPV91%).
+The presence of bursts at <130/hr is associated with a worse prognosis than if the bursts are more than 135/hr.
+Therefore, the aEEG may be useful as an additional tool when considering redirection of care in the setting of large IVHs and also may help in providing helpful counselling information.